lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 ~~~

 <aside markdown="block">
-The above syntax is from {{?RFC5912}} and is compatible with the 2021 ASN.1 syntax {{X680}}.
+NOTE: The above syntax is from {{?RFC5912}} and is compatible with the 2021 ASN.1 syntax {{X680}}.
 See {{RFC5280}} for the 1988 ASN.1 syntax.
 </aside>

-The same algorithm identifiers are used for signatures as are used
+The algorithm identifiers are used for signatures are the same as those used
 for public keys.
 When used to identify signature algorithms, the
 parameters MUST be absent.